Contact Dr. Jesse Abrams

 I hold Ph.D. and M.S. degrees in Forest Resources from Oregon State University and a B.A. in Environmental Studies from New College of Florida.
 Between 2004 and 2007, I worked for the Ecological Restoration Institute at Northern Arizona University.
 After receiving my doctoral degree in 2011, I spent two years as a visiting assistant professor at Whitman College in Walla Walla, Washington and five years as a research associate at the Ecosystem Workforce Program, Institute for a Sustainable Environment at the University of Oregon.
 I have also held various non-academic positions with the National Park Service, Missouri Department of Conservation, Florida Department of Environmental Protection, and other organizations.

 My work on natural resource governance and policy spans diverse forest and rangeland environments from the United States to Argentina, focusing on the participation of local communities and local- to regional-scale organizations in environmental governance, policy implementation, and institutional change.
 Key themes in his scholarship include: adaptive, participatory, and network governance; co-management and co-production; alternatives to traditional state- and market-led approaches to conservation and development; and the dynamics of rural community engagement with natural resource stewardship and conservation.
-I am currently finishing a multi-year project investigating the policy, planning, and practice dimensions of resilient landscape management in the U.S. Forest Service and beginning a separate project that examines the state-level implementation of the "Shared Stewardship" strategy that seeks to better coordinate among federal, state, county, tribal, and private landowners and managers.
+One of my current projects examines state-level implementation of the "Shared Stewardship" strategy that seeks to better coordinate among federal, state, county, tribal, and private landowners and managers.

 Steen-Adams, M., J. Abrams, H. Huber-Stearns, C. Moseley, and C. Bone.
 2020.
 Local-level emergence of network governance within the U.S. Forest Service: A case study of mountain pine beetle outbreak from Colorado, USA.
 Forest Policy and Economics 102204. doi.org/10.1016/j.forpol.2020.102204